Ilakiancs/semantic-formula-search/FINAL_SETUP.md

 ## Success Indicators

 You'll know it's working when:
-1. `npm run check-setup` shows all green ✅
+1. `npm run check-setup` shows all green checkmarks
 2. `npm run ingest` completes without errors
 3. UI loads at localhost:3000
 4. You can ask F1 questions and get responses with sources